How to watch the Tony Awards -- on TV and online

 Who is performing at the Tony Awards?

 Bruce Springsteen, for one.
 The Boss, who performs in "Springsteen on Broadway," will make a rare television appearance on Sunday.
+The official Tony Awards Twitter account announced casts from several Broadway shows will perform.
 More performers will be announced in the coming days.

 Signing up is easy.
 Simply visit the CBS All Access website and pick the plan you want to purchase.
 The seven-day free trial is available for new customers only.